Skip to main content

 Knidos, Datca Peninsula, Turkey

 An ancient settlement located in the southern tip of the Datca peninsula is the ruins of Knidos.
 It was once an ancient Greek city of the Carians, and one of the Dorian federation of six cities.
 The peninsula forms the southern side of the picturesque Gulf of Gokova.
 A very popular place of archaeological interest to travelers from around the world, filled with architectural remains.
 Visitors to Datca tend to also visit Knidos.
-Or if blue cruise charters traveling from Bodrum harbor, may also visit Knidos since it is located within the same area in the Gulf of Gokova.
+Or if blue cruise traveling from Bodrum harbor, may also visit Knidos since it is located within the same area in the Gulf of Gokova.
 If you are in the area, it is truly a must-see and very interesting site during your holidays.

 There is a great deal of history possessed in Knidos.
 Once a Hellenic city of high antiquity, Knidos formed the 6 cities of the Dorian Hexapolis; namely Bodrum, Kos, Lindos, Kamiros and Ialyssos of Rhodes.
 The naked and admired statue of Aphrodite, created by sculptor Praxiteles, was known to be displayed in Knidos – however could not be found except for the pedestal that remains on site.

-During the season of gulet charter holidays, you may see other gulet blue cruise travelers mooring in Knidos for a small trek around this impressive ancient site.
+During the season of gulet charter holidays, you may see other gulet travelers mooring in Knidos for a small trek around this impressive ancient site.
 It is also a great place for children to discover and may be a wonderful story to share when they return to school.
 It’s one thing to read about ancient cities such as Knidos, and another to actually see it in real life.
 However, although quite sad to say, many of the ruins and statues from Knidos are found in the British Museum in London – like many other archaeological finds from Turkey in other countries – while many will agree they should stay where they were found and not elsewhere.

 You may enjoy Knidos – a place full of solitude and stunning views from the top.